 One of the largest and oldest city parks in the region, Cristina Enea Park is a delightful spot to spend an afternoon.
 It’s also a great place to start your 24 hours in San Sebastian, as it’s on the eastern edge of the city.

 The park is expansive, with lots of paths to walk along.
 The scenery varies from dense woods to open fields with peacocks, ducks, and other wildlife wandering the grounds.
 There are small ponds, native plants, and lots of areas to stop and rest.

 While the park doesn’t have any special attractions, the natural beauty of the outdoors is always refreshing.
 You may even get to see flamingos strutting about or find a vendor serving gelato.

 PRO TIP: Want to make the most out of your visit to San Sebastian?
 Start the day off right with the San Sebastian Walking Tour!
 This interesting two-hour walking tour whisks you through Old Town and includes a traditional pinxto lunch.

 Exit the west side of the park near the Urumea River.
 To your north, you should see an ancient bridge.
 The Puente Maria Cristina takes you over the river and is almost an attraction itself.

 The historic bridge features several detailed statues and provides a great view up and down the river.
 After crossing the bridge, you’ll find yourself in Parte Vieja, the older part of the city.

-The cathedral isn’t ancient.
+Also called Cathedral of the Good Shepherd (Catedral del Buen Pastor de San Sebastián in Spanish), the cathedral isn’t ancient.
 It was built at the end of the 19th century, but it features a neo-gothic style that was popular a couple of hundred years earlier.

 Besides a tower reaching into the sky, the exterior of the grand cathedral features intricate carvings, statues, and reliefs cut into the façade.
 It’s a striking building to behold and even more impressive when you get inside.